Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/Classic_SoC_Boot/README.md

 This section of the document walks through the steps to create and then process the Classic SoC Boot design in Vivado.
-Comments throughout note specific requirements and limitations associated with the solution, including changes expected in future versions of Vivado when this solution moves to production status.
+Comments throughout note specific requirements and limitations associated with the solution, including changes expected in future versions of Vivado.
 In general, however, many steps can be altered to meet specific needs for your connectivity, memory usage, or other design requirements.

 Sections of this tutorial can be created via script as well as run interactively.
 The entire Vivado flow can be run via the `run_all.tcl`